rastographics/pwocker/README.md

   - `docker_hostip` = Local IP address of your Physical Host Machine
 4. Run `docker-compose up -d`.
 5. A `src` directory will be created.
-6. Right-click on `get-processwire.ps1` and Run with Powershell.
+6. Right-click on `app-install.ps1` and Run with Powershell.
+Or in Powershell terminal, type `./app-install`.
 This copies latest dev version of Processwire AND the new Foundation 6 site profile right to the src folder.
 7. In a browser, visit `myappname.localtest.me` (or whateveryouwant.localtest.me) and enjoy the Processwire Setup wizard!